In IT, endpoint security refers to a methodology of protecting the business network when accessed through such remote devices.

 Avoid Using 3rd party Devices

 11. Public Computers: Do not use any public devices, such as computers at internet cafes, hotels, libraries, and tradeshows.
 There is never a guaranty that that computer device was not infected before you use it.
-If you must use a 3rd party device, do not access any services that require you providing personally identifiable information, nor authentication details, such as username and password.
+If you must use a 3rd party device, do not access any services that require you provide personally identifiable information (PII), nor authentication details, such as username and password.

 Does your SMB need reliable, expert Security, Data Backup and Disaster Recovery Services in New Jersey?

-Call us 201-493-1414 to speak to our IT Security experts or Request a Consultation today.
+Call us 201-493-1414 to speak to our IT Security experts or to request a consultation today.
 Let’s start a conversation to make sure your business continuity is secured.